Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 Hibernation is disabled by default due to the potential stability issues it can cause, but you can manage it with `Enable Hibernation.cmd` or `Disable Hibernation (default).cmd` in the `Hibernation` folder.

+### Power Saving

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

+### Timer Resolution

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

+## Presentation Mode and Game Bar

+*We are sorry, but the documentation for this is not written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

 ## Printing

 Printing is a built-in feature on Windows which is used to print documents.
 On Atlas we have disabled it by default to make the system more responsive and less bloated.
 To enable it just run the `Enable Printing.cmd` file in the `Printing` folder.

-## Process Explorer
+~~## Process Explorer~~~

-Process Explorer is an application made by Microsoft that can be considered a "better" task manager.
-On Atlas we have kept Task Manager, but if you want to make Process Explorer the default utility for managing tasks, just run the `Install Process Explorer.cmd` file in the `Process Explorer` folder.
+~~Process Explorer is an application made by Microsoft that can be considered a "better" task manager.
+On Atlas we have kept Task Manager, but if you want to make Process Explorer the default utility for managing tasks, just run the `Install Process Explorer.cmd` file in the `Process Explorer` folder.~~

 ## Search Indexing